stabilityprotocol/docs/docs/developers/ATM/token_gating.md

 ### User Fee Token Selection

 Each user can select which whitelisted token they wish to use to pay transaction fees.
 The user signals their choice by calling a precompiled contract function.
-Stability provides the `Fee Token Selector` precompile [(Code)](https://github.com/stabilityprotocol/stability/blob/main/precompiles/token-fee-controller/fee-token-selector/FeeTokenSelector.sol) for this purpose​.
+STABILITY provides the `Fee Token Selector` precompile [(Code)](https://github.com/stabilityprotocol/stability/blob/main/precompiles/token-fee-controller/fee-token-selector/FeeTokenSelector.sol) for this purpose​.

 By calling `FeeTokenSelector.setFeeToken(address tokenAddress)`, a user sets their preferred fee token.
 The chosen token must be one of the whitelisted tokens, otherwise the call will fail.
 If successful, the user’s preference is recorded on-chain and mapped to the user’s address.
 From that point on, any transaction sent via ATM by the user will be charged in the selected token.
 Users can query their current setting via `FeeTokenSelector.getFeeToken(address user)`, which returns the token address they have selected​.
 If a user never calls `setFeeToken`, the system assumes the default token for their ATM transactions​.
 Users may update their fee token selection at any time by calling `setFeeToken` again with a different allowed token.